Want to Save Thousands on a New Car or Truck? This Free Guide explains How You Can Buy "Below" Dealer Invoice Prices...

 To leverage this system in order to maximize your savings, you need to get as many quotes from competing online pricing services as possible.
 Dealers will compete for your business based on price and not sales pressure.
 The best pricing services deal with fleet managers or Internet managers.
 They don't make money on overall profit but on sales volume, and they are happy to offer you the lowest price to get your business.

 Leveraging online pricing services offers the best buying situation possible for the consumer who hates car shopping.
 Fill out a few forms and in minutes you are on your way to savings that would take the best negotiators weeks of hard work to achieve.
 But you have to be careful - not all pricing services are the same.
 Some let salespeople try to pressure you to visit the dealership without giving you a quote up front.
-If you want to avoid this get prices from Car Clearance Deals, Edmunds and Cars Direct.
+If you want to avoid this get prices from Car Clearance Deals, Cars Direct and Edmunds.
 These services use trained dealers that are used to dealing with an informed Internet public.
 These sources all offer excellence customer service and low prices!

 - One: You pay absolutely nothing for the service!
 It's Free.